Andy Lloyd's Dark Star Blog

 Mexican 'Nibiru' Photo

-Correspondence received on 24th March 2015, from Dr R. Rodriguez:
+Correspondence received on 24th March 2015, from Dr R. Rodriguez: I write again from Monterrey Mexico, not if

-At first glance because the luminous intensity of the sun is not possible but a camera with a special filter if captured.
+intensity of the sun is not possible but a camera with a special filter

+if captured.
 Hope you can post time is shortened.
+Dr. R. Rodriguez

 ~~ * ~~